 - complete the Indigenous Community Business Fund Financial Assistance Application form

 - financial statements to demonstrate the decrease in revenue that covers the period of the application request

 - a copy of your business continuity or recovery plan

 - letters patent or incorporation documents, if incorporated

 - submit your application package to your ISC regional office representative by email in the contact us section below

 You will receive an acknowledgement notification within 2 business days of submitting an application to the ISC regional office.

 Other documents could be requested from the applicant if needed.
-If you have been in operation for less than 1 year, please provide interim financial statements.

 There are no submission deadlines.
 Applications for funding are accepted on an ongoing basis until all funding has been allocated.